 Limitations

 Our study has certain limitations.
 Our evaluation relied on published biomedical research information.
 It is possible that additional raw data, protocols, and clarifications on conflicts or funding could be established by communicating with authors, journals, or sponsors.
 Second, the fact that we only used the published records means that we based our determination of novelty on the information reported by investigators.
 For instance, it is possible that authors may have tried to spin their manuscript as being more novel than it really is in order to ensure publication.
 Although we used our best judgment to classify articles and discussed uncertainties before agreeing upon a final classification, certain decisions may have been subjective.
 Moreover, since only one author conducted the data abstractions, we were unable to calculate any inter-rater reliability metrics.
 However, the primary abstractor for these data was the co-primary abstractor in a previous study evaluating the same indicators of transparency and reproducibility in articles published in the biomedical literature.[7]
 Therefore, the primary abstractor of the current evaluation has had extensive experience analyzing these indicators and an already streamlined process to do so.
 Nevertheless, when determining study novelty and replication for articles from diverse biomedical fields, difficulty arose assessing whether study results were truly groundbreaking or being fully replicated.
 In order to account for these limitations, ambiguous articles were discussed by two investigators (JDW and JPAI).
 Third, we did not perform any sample size calculations.
-Our study evaluated multiple indicators that were all equally important and they varied substantially in the proportion to which they were satisfied already by the papers in the previously assess 2000-2014 sample.
+Our study evaluated multiple indicators that were all equally important and they varied substantially in the proportion to which they were satisfied already by the articles in the 2000-2014 sample.
 The number of annual published biomedical articles increases at approximately 5% per year and our sample ensured that 2015-2017 would be as well represented as previous years, accounting also for an increase in the volume of published literature over time.
 Fourth, we acknowledge that the sampling method for the recent set of articles was not identical to the sampling method for the original set of articles.
 However, when we applied the new enhanced field-classification method based on article-level classification to the original set of 441 articles, we found that 421 were in common between the original and new classifications.
 With approximately 95% overlap in biomedical definitions between the two samples, we are confident that our population of articles from which the sample was drawn and the sampling method are comparable.
 Fifth, our analyses were based on a random sample of 149 biomedical articles published between 2015-2017.
 Therefore, we were unable to account for potential differences in reporting practices across various fields and subdisciplines.
 Future evaluations should assess these indicators within specific fields.
-Improvements over time may reflect either improvements within specific fields, or across many/all fields, and/or an increased representation of the most transparent fields in the more recent literature.
+Improvements over time may reflect improvements within specific fields, across many/all fields, and/or an increased representation of the most transparent fields in the more recent literature.
 Sixth, it is worth noting that we focused on key indicators of reproducibility and transparency that have been proposed as important to monitor.
 In particular, these indicators were established based on a series of five papers about research published in The Lancet.[5]
 However, these indicators serve as a proxy for transparency and reproducibility and do not capture all potential areas where open science advances may have been made.
 Finally, an additional limitation is that this study required manual examination of publications and coding of data.
 We are hopeful that algorithmic means to extract similar information from full text sources (such as PMCOA) can be developed to enable larger scale analyses in the future.

 Conclusion